lgrahl/saltyrtc-meta/Task-RelayedData.md

 # Sending Outgoing Messages

-The task must provide a way for the user to send task messages.
+The task must provide a way for the user application to send task messages.
 It MUST validate the messages as described in the section on [Message Structure](#user-defined-messages).
 Invalid messages MUST be rejected and the user application SHALL be notified.

 The same procedure as described in the [SaltyRTC protocol specification](./Protocol.md#sending-a-signalling-message) SHALL be